openobserve/openobserve-docs/docs/storage.md

 1. Ingested stream data
 1. Metadata of ingested stream data

-Metadata for stream data is always stored on disk for `Local mode` and will stored in `etcd` for `Cluster mode`.
+Metadata for stream data is always stored:
+1. on disk for `Local mode` in `sqlite`
+1. in `etcd/mysql/postgres` for `Cluster mode`. etcd is highly discouraged and `postgres` is recommended.

 Stream data can be stored on disk, s3, minIO and other compatible s3 API object storages, like: Google GCS, Alibaba OSS, Tencent COS.